 The Gateway to Hell

 So, around 12:45 – which is really a good time to get on your bike under a blistering sun – he started the climb.
-He had studied the profile – cut into some 20 stretches of around 500 meters – so he thought he knew what was waiting for him.
+He had studied– cut into some 20 stretches of around 500 meters – so he thought he knew what was waiting for him.